N-Step Main module

 If the chord progression repeats or there’s more than one chord progression during the sequence then using the trigger-driven method we just need to add more cables or when using the CV-driven method we simply set more knobs.

 However what about when the chord progression lasts longer than the sequence?
-Then the CV-driven method doesn’t work at all but we can still use the trigger-driven method.
+Then the CV-driven method doesn’t work (unless the CV is controlled by another sequencer) but we can still use the trigger-driven method.

 The simplest example of this situation is when we have just a single Aux module playing over and over but the chord changes each time it plays.